IDStewardship

 e-Bug is a free set of educational resources operated by Public Health England.
 They can be used in the classroom or the home to learn more about microorganisms as well as the spread, prevention and treatment of infection.

-There is a ton of content provided, which includes areas for teachers and learners.
-There is a section specifically geared towards junior schools (available here).
+There is a ton of content provided, which includes areas for teachers, learners, and trainers.
 The content is comprehensive, including videos, handouts, lesson plans, powerpoint presentations, photographs, and more.
+You can find categorized content for ages 3-5, 5-7, 7-11, 11-14, and 14-16 years.

 2. Do Bugs Need Drugs?